 Granted, they took a few liberties: as someone born and raised in San Francisco who’s worked at the Opera House quite often, it was a bit jarring to see animated snow outside of the Van Ness entrance and in front of City Hall.
-Still, it was a welcome sight after my not having set foot there the company’s last production.
+Still, it was a welcome sight after my not having set foot there since the company’s last production.

 Like all the images, the entrance was photographed with a 360-degree camera.
 It’s preceded by instructions in the form of a colorful holiday card.
 Giant digital wreaths and red ornaments hang from the balcony as two large Nutcracker figures “guard” the entrance.
 Inside, the lobby is adorned with more digital accoutrements, including a tree, wreaths, and Nutcracker standees that are flatly illustrated to perfectly resemble cardboard cutouts.